 Not-so-good experiences with packaged tours

 First of all, let me clarify.
 When I say travel and tours all throughout this post, I’m referring mainly to unregistered entities, those who operate mainly via Facebook pages and are managed by one or few individuals.

 You might have read a complaint or rant about a travel and tours already.
 This type of posts in Facebook appear every now and then.
 Or, you might have an experience on your own.

 Our case isn’t as bad as the others, but it’s enough to discourage me from joining packaged tours again, especially if there are still other options.

-There’s this one trip I joined where the van left me while I took a quick nip at the nearby convenience store.
-I came back at the parking slot and our transport was gone.
-A security guard approached me and said our organizer left an instruction for me to follow them to the resort destination.
-I didn’t have my phone and only a few coins.
+There’s this one trip I joined where the organizer instructed the van to leave without me.
+That’s right, deliberately.
+Our van was parked since the organizer and helpers were in a market, and so I took a quick nip at the nearby convenience store.
+When I came back, our transport was gone.
+A security guard approached me and said our organizer left an instruction for me to meet them at a resort.
+I didn’t have anything with me (not my phone, certainly not my backpack), except a few coins (and a flashlight I’d just bought).
 You know that feeling na iniwan ka.
-It sounds funny now and it’s been a subject of jokes, but back then it really wasn’t.

 More examples here, here and here